MattSoda/Mecanum-Rover/README.md

 The addition of an ESP32 camera module, allowing us to capture and stream live video footage directly to our smartphone or tablet.

 Features
-   ✅ Mecanum wheel movement (omnidirectional)
-   ✅ Bluetooth & voice control (upgradable to AI-based auto-navigation) ✅ Live camera streaming using ESP32-CAM
+   ✅Mecanum wheel movement (omnidirectional movement) ✅Bluetooth & voice control (upgradable to AI-based auto-navigation) ✅Live camera streaming using ESP32-CAM

 Components Used
 1. Arduino Uno
 2. L293D Motor Shield